davidgwking/adhere/README.md

 ### Errors

+*adhere* returns an array of rules violations.
 When reporting errors, the '$' namespace refers the root of the value passed for validation.

 ```js
 > var schema =  {